 Binance offers a similar level of performance, with many more crypto assets on offer.

-Coinbase and eToro have the best crypto apps in the game.
+The best bitcoin sites for in-app trading are Coinbase and eToro.
 While there are many high quality exchanges available in browser, the selection is fairly limited on mobile.
 Fortunately, these two offerings earn high marks.

 Binance is the best overall exchange option for people trading in the UK.
 The combination of low fees, high altcoin selection, trading complexity, high volume, and more, all make Binance the exchange to beat.